mercadopago/devsite-docs/guides/online-payments/checkout-api/guide-mercadopagojs-v2.en.md

 # Migrate to the new MercadoPago.js version

-Learn how to install the **new MercadoPago.js SDK beta version to integrate the Checkout API.**
+Learn how to install the **new MercadoPago.js SDK beta version to integrate the Checkout API**.

 With MercadoPago.js SDK you can create the card token required to securely send the data to your backend.

 ## About the new version